Raumesh Akbari: Early life and education

 Akbari was born in Memphis, Tennessee to parents Lisa and Hooshang, both professional trichologists.
 Her father is from Iran, and her mother is from Memphis.
 She has a fraternal twin, Raumina.

 Akbari is a 2002 graduate of Cordova High School in Memphis, Tennessee.
-She attended Washington University in St. Louis, where she graduated in 2006 with a BA degree in African American studies and a minor in political science.
+She attended Washington University in St. Louis, where she graduated in 2006 with a BA in African American studies and a minor in political science.
 In 2009, Akbari received her Juris Doctor from St. Louis University School of Law.
 She currently directs legal affairs and human resources for Akbari Corp., a small business founded by her parents in 1981.
 Senator Akbari is a member of Delta Sigma Theta sorority and The Links.

 Career

 Akbari was elected to the Tennessee House of Representatives in 2013 following a special election.
 She served in the state House for three terms until her 2018 election to the Tennessee State Senate.

 Akbari is a member of the Ben F. Jones Chapter of the National Bar Association, National First Vice President of the National Organization of Black Elected Legislative Women (N.O.B.E.L Women), NewDEAL, National Black Caucus of State Legislators, and the Democratic Party of Shelby County.

 In 2015, Akbari was elected by her peers to serve Tennessee as the state co-director of Women in Government, a national non-profit, non-partisan organization of female state legislators.
 In 2017, she was selected by the Tennessee Black Caucus of State Legislators to serve as that organization's Chair.
-Akbari currently serves as the Financial Secretary of the National Black Caucus of State Legislators.
+Akbari currently serves as the President-Elect of the National Black Caucus of State Legislators.

 Akbari was selected as one of seventeen speakers to jointly deliver the keynote address at the 2020 Democratic National Convention.
 She also delivered an address at the 2016 Democratic National Convention.

-In 2019, Akbari was selected to be.
-Marshall Memorial Fellow in Europe for the German Marshall Fund.
+In 2019, Akbari was selected to be a Marshall Memorial Fellow in Europe for the German Marshall Fund.